Danger in the Lumo-Bay

 Captain Jacques’ whiskers turned down in a frown.
 “Indeed.”
 Then with a savage pleasure, he said, “Computer, end program.”

 The library disappeared in a flash of mist, and the blue hexagonal grid-lines of the lumo-bay returned.
-Once they were back in the normal ship’s corridors, Doctor Keller felt very strange in her period piece costume.
+Once they were back in the normal ship’s corridors, Dr. Keller felt very strange in her period piece costume.
 It would be good to get back into her Tri-Galactic Navy uniform.
 She liked uniforms.
 She liked following orders.
 And she wasn’t so sure she liked playing lumo-bay games.

 “Should I schedule another test of the lumo-bay?”
 LeGuin asked.

 Captain Jacques’ pink ears flattened.
-He could understand why Doctor Keller didn’t want to test the lumo-bay again.
+He could understand why Dr. Keller didn’t want to test the lumo-bay again.
 It would be an important training and recreation device when it was properly calibrated, but he’d already had his skull cracked in there and spent far too much time staring down the muzzles of guns.
 He was sorely tempted to assign the job to an ensign, but he knew that would be wrong.

 “You could try a different program,” LeGuin offered.